wclaytor/wclaytor.github.io/assets/resume/william-claytor-resume.md

 08/2022 – 03/2023

-Career break to evaluate modern frameworks, ship personal projects, and prepare for AI-augmented development practices.
+Sabbatical to develop and ship a production Rails app and evaluate modern test frameworks.

-- Shipped a Rails applications to production (Dokku, DigitalOcean): Songbook, a setlist organizer for live music performance
+- Built and deployed Songbook (Rails, Dokku, DigitalOcean) - a setlist organizer for live music performance
-- Evaluated modern test frameworks (Playwright, Cypress) by building Page Object Model implementations for each
+- Evaluated Playwright and Cypress by building Page Object Model implementations for each
-- Adopted GitHub Actions and GitHub Projects as CI/CD and project management alternatives to Jenkins/Jira
+- Adopted GitHub Actions and GitHub Projects as CI/CD and project management alternatives to Jenkins / Jira

 ---